-This form is to sign-off completion of your project and send back to us.

-and send back to us.

-MANAGER NAME:

-START DATE: COMPLETION DATE:

-DELIVERABLES:

-1. Device Client

-It means Client application running on Samsung mo the E-FOTA (Enterprise-Firmware Over The Air) Server, activation for the binary package.

-2. Device Firmware Management (DFM)

-It is a main module for E-FOTA, including managed of FOTA Campaigns, and Firmware binaries for devices

-It is consist of followings:

-DFM Core - It consists of Core Backend and Fro DB (MySQL) - It is a data base for system opera Storage - It is a storage for Firmware binaries

-3. Installed in Customer's Environment It depends on the contraction.

-1) Pre-Prod Environment (1 Set)

-2) Prod Environment (1 Set)

-CUSTOMER'S COMMENTS:

-REMARK:

-By signing this document, I acknowledge that I have delivered all the stated deliverables.
+This form is to sign-off completion of your project and send back to us. t with us.
+Kindly complete as best as possible PRODUCT: Knox E-FOTA One On-premise MANAGER NAME: START DATE: COMPLETION DATE: ~ June 4 2020 DELIVERABLES: 1.
+Device Client It means Client application running on Samsung m the E-FOTA (Enterprise-Firmware Over The Air) Server activation for the binary package. nobile devices.
+It is responsible for interacting with r, including binary package download, and installer 2.
+Device Firmware Management (DFM) It is a main module for E-FOTA, including managed FOTA Campaigns, and Firmware binaries for device It is consist of followings: DFM Core - It consists of Core Backend and F DB (MySQL) - It is a data base for system ope Storage - It is a storage for Firmware binaries ront End for Administrators ration Installed in Customer's Environment It depends on the contraction.
+1) Pre-Prod Environment (1 Set) 2) Prod Environment (1 Set) CUSTOMER'S COMMENTS: REMARK: By signing this document, I acknowledge that I have delivered all the stated deliverables.
 By signing this document, I acknowledge that I have received all the stated deliverables.

-Samsung (subsidiary office name) < Customer Name >
+Samsung (subsidiary office name) < Customer Name > Name: Name: Signature: Signature: Date: Date:

-Name: Name:

-Signature: Signature:

-Date: Date: